Quantitative disorder effects in low-dimensional spin systems: Strategy of the proof

 We complete this outline with a remark regarding the rate of convergence obtained: it is related to the lower bound $c_\delta$ through the formula

 The result of Lemma~\ref{L.lemma2.5} gives the value $c_{\delta} := \exp \left( - \frac{C}{\delta^4} \right)$, which yields the rate $1/\sqrt[4]{\ln \ln L}$.

-\subsubsection{Outline of the proofs of Theorem~\ref{prop:subcritical} and Theorem~\ref{thm.thm2}.}
+\subsection{Outline of the proofs of Theorem~\ref{prop:subcritical} and Theorem~\ref{thm.thm2}.}

-To simplify the presentation of the argument, we make the additional assumption assume that $h = 0$.
-The proofs of Theorem~\ref{prop:subcritical} and Theorem~\ref{thm.thm2} rely on a Mermin-Wagner argument (see~\cite{MW}) which allows to use the continuous symmetry of the model to upgrade the inequality~\eqref{eq:07170111}: the upper bound we obtain is stated in Proposition~\ref{propMermW} and reads
+To simplify the presentation of the argument, we make the additional assumption that $h = 0$.
+The proofs of Theorem~\ref{prop:subcritical} and Theorem~\ref{thm.thm2} rely on a Mermin-Wagner type argument (see~\cite{MW}) which allows to use the continuous symmetry of the model to upgrade the inequality~\eqref{eq:07170111}: the upper bound we obtain is stated in Proposition~\ref{propMermW} and (a simplified version of it) reads, for any $i \in \{ 1 , \ldots, n\}$

+where the free energy is defined in~\eqref{eq:17053112} below, the expectation in the left-hand side of~\eqref{eq:09490111} is the conditional expectation with respect to the values of the $i$-th coordinate of the random field $\eta$ inside the box $\Lambda_{L/2}$ (see Section~\ref{sec.condexpect}).